How to prepare for an architecture crit & presentation

 You also need to bear in mind that your whole year group and even years above and below are likely to be printing their work at the same time, so there may be a queue.
 One way around this is to use a designated printers outside of your architecture school, which can also be a bit cheaper.

-Once printed, keep your work safe and out of harm’s way, there is nothing worse than damaging a freshly printed set of drawing.
+Once printed, keep your work safe and out of harm’s way, there is nothing worse than damaging a freshly printed set of drawings.
 Drawing tubes are excellent for this (we recommend one here) and if they are mounted then use a large hard backed portfolio case like this one here.

 Giving yourself enough time in-between finishing a project and its critique is key in delivering a good presentation, you want to be aiming to use the last day for only pinning up and/or organising your slides, along with giving yourself a buffer for any emergency printing.